Girls as young as 7 were startled awake by flooding that devastated their beloved Camp Mystic. How the deadly tragedy unfolded

 The girls asked what was happening, and the two teen counselors reassured them they were safe.
 To distract them, they played games and sang songs, waiting until they could be evacuated.

-And at the Wiggle Inn, a junior cabin, security guard Glenn Juenke placed 7- to 10-year-old girls on mattresses to help them ride out the storm as the water rose, he said.
+And at the Wiggle Inn, a junior cabin, Juenke placed 7- to 10-year-old girls on mattresses to help them ride out the storm as the water rose, he said.

 Right about then, young girls at another junior cabin were screaming and crying as floodwaters seeped through Chatterbox cabin.